Saturday, October 27, 2018

 Prototye rotor RPM for level hovering is 2640/minute = 44/s .
 Rotor diameter 0.48m , speed at 3/4 blade span is 0.48m x 3.14 x 44/s x 3/4 = 50m/s .
 Our Reynolds number is 50m/s x 18mm / 1.46 x 100000 = 62,000 .
 So, between the light brown and green curves, but closer to the light brown curve, is our curve for attitude-accelerameter mode.

-For simplicity of collective pitch angle calculation, we choose servo arm length identical to blade pitch lever length, 12 mm pictured above and on the right.
+For simplicity of collective pitch angle calculation, we choose servo arm length identical to blade pitch lever length, in the prototype build, 12 mm pictured above and on the right.
 The Oxy2 Sport grips and the Align 250 grips have congruent geometry as shown in the picture above.
 When all 3 pillars of the swash plate are raised evenly, the blade lever and angle are congruent to the servo arm and angle.
+The angle of travel of the RF control PWM 1000-2000 µs is 83 degrees in the above picture and 84.6 degrees in another test with the flight computer PWM 1000-2000 µs, averaging 83.8 degrees.

-For the prototype optimal lift-to-drag ratio blade pitch 6.2 degrees, servo arms also rotate 6.2 degrees.
-The full range angle of the EMAX 9501 for 1000us to 2000us PWM is 83 degrees.
-6.2 degrees / 83 degrees x 200 points = 14.94 points .
-To fit the PWM with our swash plate mixers here, we double the hovering points because most flight computers allocates 50% swash travel for collective mixing.
-So, the prototype used a straight line for the collective pitch curve from 0 to 14.94x2=29.9 points at mid throttle stick.
-We stipulate collective pitch to 3/4 of throttle stick to avoid straining and overheating motors that have mislabeled KV.
+For the prototype optimal lift-to-drag ratio blade pitch 6.25 degrees, servo arms also rotate 6.25 degrees.
+The full range angle of the EMAX 9501 for 1000us to 2000us PWM is 83.8 degrees.
+6.25 degrees / 83.8 degrees x 200 points = 14.9 points.
+To fit the PWM with our swash plate mixers here, we double the hovering points because most flight computers allocate 50% swash travel for collective mixing.
+So, the prototype used a straight line for the collective pitch curve from 0 to 14.9x2=29.8=30 points at mid throttle stick.
+This angle and set point are optimal for cruising for the production build's Joukowsky 10.5 blades.
+We stipulate the collective pitch to 3/4 of the throttle stick to avoid straining and overheating motors that have mislabeled KV.
 We use the servo sequence, the first servo on the front, the second on the right, and the third on the left, when looking down on the craft from above the craft.
 With Betaflight, servo 0 and servo 1 are reserved as pan-tilt servos for camera, so, the servo numbers start from 2 for the first craft servo.

-However, the prototype's optimal lift-to-drag ratio pitch angle doesn't mean the overall motor-propeller-battery combination is the most fuel-efficient, but just propeller optimal.
-The production build is optimized for fuel efficiency with compromises for convenience with over-the-shaft parts and uses a 5.6-degree collective pitch.
-The production build's servo arm length is 2/3 of the grip pitch arm width, which attenuated the collective pitch by the same fraction, so the dump_all has allocation of the swash movement needs to be exaggerated by the inverse of the fraction, 50% * 3/2 = 75%, as the following 3 lines,
+The prototype's optimal lift-to-drag ratio pitch angle doesn't mean the overall motor-propeller-battery combination is the most fuel-efficient, but just the propeller optimal.
+The production build is optimized for overall fuel efficiency and uses a 6.0-degree collective pitch for cruising.
+The production build's servo arm length is 2/3 of the grip pitch arm width, which attenuated the collective pitch by the same fraction, so the dump_all has an allocation of the swash movement needs to be exaggerated by the inverse of the fraction, 50% * 3/2 = 75%, as the following 3 lines,

 smix 1 2 7 75 0 0 100 0